Child Support and Private School Fee Disputes

-A parent with a higher level of income will be obligated to pay a percentage of their income to support their children.
+As a parent, if you have a higher level of income, you will be obligated to pay a percentage of your income to support your children.
 Typically, financial support for a child is determined by an assessment carried out by the Child Support Agency, which is based on the formulas set out in the Child Support Assessment Act.

 The amount of child support payable is capped regardless of how high your income is.
 For example, the maximum amount of child support payable for a child under the age of 13 is $21,733 and the maximum payable for a child over the age of 13 is $27,077.
 Child support is not designed to provide children with a luxurious lifestyle but rather a reasonable lifestyle whereby all needs are met.
 Such an amount of child support would be adequate for the majority of families.
 However, a substantial minority of parents choose to incur expenses that far exceed this maximum, making child support insufficient.

-Private schooling is a popular choice for many families who are trying to give their child the best chance of educational success, with many now paying in excess of $30,000 per child per annum.
+Private schooling, especially with Melbourne private school’s fees being substantial, is a popular choice for many families who are trying to give their child the best chance of educational success, with many now paying in excess of $30,000 per child per annum.

 Whether or not you and your previous partner were sending your children to private schools, or intended to send them to a private school, is generally the decisive factor as to whether your former partner will be required to contribute to a child’s private education or not.
 If there was never any agreement it is unlikely that paying for private education would be ordered.
 However, this won’t always be the case.